dasiths/NEventLite/README.md

 ## :hammer: Using It

-1. Install and reference the Nuget `NEventLite`
+1. Install and reference the NuGet `NEventLite`

     In the NuGet Package Manager Console, type: